nhsd-a2si/docs-uec-appts/_pages/deployment/catalogue.md

 The catalogue is split into two sets of suppliers:
 * Care Connect Consumer
 * Care Connect Provider

+A "Consumer" is a system that is seaching for slots and looking to book an appointment for a patient and a "Provider" is a system that holds appointments and is being booked into.

 The list includes only suppliers we are actively engaged with and are currently working on implementing against the standard.

 {% include table-collapsible.html %}